 Actor Bob Crane (1928-1978) played Colonel Robert Hogan on the CBS sitcom Hogan’s Heroes (1965-1971).
 The imitation is of Colonel Wilhelm Klink, the inept commander of the German prison camp on the show, played by Werner Klemperer (1920-2000).

 Hey, it’s Sid Vicious. –That was rotten, Johnny. –And she’s Nancy.
 That looks a lot like the Chelsea Hotel.

 Sid Vicious (1957-1979) was an English punk musician and member of the influential group the Sex Pistols.
 He was engaged in a mutually self-destructive relationship with Nancy Spungen (1958-1978).
 Vicious found her dead body in their shared apartment at the Chelsea Hotel in New York City, killed by a single stab wound, courtesy of a knife owned by Vicious.
-Police believed he was guilty of the crime, but he died of an overdose before sufficient cause was gathered for his arrest.
+He was arrested and charged with the murder, but died of an overdose before a trial could begin.
 Johnny Rotten was the Sex Pistols’ lead singer.
 Born John Lydon, he was given the nickname “rotten” thanks to his lack of oral hygiene.

 He’s the least successful strangler in the movies.
 He runs around the countryside giving people Dutch rubs.

 A Dutch rub is a variant of the perennial schoolyard torture maneuver, the noogie.
 Whereas a noogie is performed by rubbing the knuckles on the head with a closed fist, a Dutch rub is open-handed and performed pretty much anywhere on the victim’s body, rubbing vigorously until the friction becomes unpleasant.